As a child, Jamie loathed Fridays.

 “Thank ye laddie.
 Why don’t ye go and put it in the car wi’ your bag while I grab the booster seat.”

 With that, Fergus darts off once more, and Jamie gives the room a once over before turning off the lights and heading out himself.
 He sends a quick message to Ian, letting him know about the situation and that he needs them to look after Fergus for the night.
-The only response he receives is an emoji of two thumbs up and he tucks his phone back into his pocket.
+The only response he receives is two thumbs up emojis and he tucks his phone back into his pocket.

 One car seat installation and a five-minute drive later, they’re at the other end of the estate where the main house is located.
 Jenny is waiting for them on the front steps when he pulls up.
 He barely has the car in park before Fergus is clambering out, bag in hand, making a mad dash at wee Jamie, who had just appeared behind Jenny.